jonas-sk/pine-maastricht/site/content/project/conference-2019.md

         contribute to happiness?
 How could it be measured adequately?
 And, most importantly, how could we set up an economy that maximizes aggregated happiness?
 These and more questions will be elaborated during the interactive track sessions.
-The track facilitator will be announced soon.
+The track will be hosted by Dr. Martijn Burger.
 experts:
   description: >-
     We are happy to feature Dr. Dirk Ehnts, Dr. Melissa Vergara Fernández, Prof.